matthewp/Diffuse/README.md

 });
 ```

 Some elements are required according to [RSS spec](http://cyber.law.harvard.edu/rss/rss.html#requiredChannelElements), and these are created for you automatically.
 Usually you would at least prefer to specify a `title`, `link` and a `description`, but diffuse will accept anything you throw at it.
-Unlike `createFeed`, `createItem` does not have any defaults.

 **Adding items**

 Call `#addItem` to add an item to your feed.
 This behaves similarly to `createFeed`, by building whatever elements you provide it.
+Unlike `createFeed`, this does not have any defaults.

 ```js
 var item = feed.addItem({